msucloudfellowship/msucloudfellowship.github.io/docs/session_bigdata/index.md

 [Create an Azure Databricks workspace](https://docs.microsoft.com/en-us/azure/databricks/scenarios/quickstart-create-databricks-workspace-portal?tabs=azure-portal#create-an-azure-databricks-workspace)  which is part of [Quickstart: Run a Spark job on Azure Databricks Workspace using the Azure portal](https://docs.microsoft.com/en-us/azure/databricks/scenarios/quickstart-create-databricks-workspace-portal?tabs=azure-portal).
 The quickstart tutorial is based on running SQL (database structured query language) which may not be useful if you have not familiarity with SQL

 [Introduction to Spark Data Frames with Python and SQL](https://docs.microsoft.com/en-us/azure/databricks/spark/latest/dataframes-datasets/introduction-to-dataframes-python)

 A job is a way to run non-interactive code in an Azure Databricks cluster.
+Doug Krum discusses using Jobs in the videos above.
 For details about Jobs and how they work, see [Databricks Data Science & Engineering: Jobs](https://docs.microsoft.com/en-us/azure/databricks/jobs)  or to simply try a quick example see
 [Running Jobs in Databricks Quickstart (with Python)](https://docs.microsoft.com/en-us/azure/databricks/data-engineering/jobs/jobs-quickstart)

-## Meeting October 22 2:00-3:30pm